Emily Peacock

 Overview

-As a lawyer with many years of experience litigating cases of abuse and neglect in care facilities, I have seen the problems that arise when non-skilled workers are tasked with caring for adults who have physical disabilities, psychiatric disabilities, traumatic brain injuries, and/or who are elderly.
-Many of Michigan’s most vulnerable adults – those who cannot communicate verbally or have a limited ability to communicate – live in such a setting.
+As a lawyer with many years of experience litigating cases of abuse and neglect in adult foster care homes and care facilities, I have seen the problems that arise when non-skilled workers are tasked with caring for adults who have physical disabilities, psychiatric disabilities, traumatic brain injuries, and/or are elderly.
+Many of Michigan’s most vulnerable adults – those who cannot communicate verbally or have a limited ability to communicate – live in these settings, and as a result, needless tragedies occur.

 Representative Cases